hervenivon/awesome-discoveries/README.md

 ## Technical details 🛠

 This repository is automatically published on [hervenivon.io](https://hervenivon.io).
-The next iteration is available on [next.hervenivon.io](https://hervenivon.io).

 This repository is supported by `Python` scripts, here are some details that might be helpful.